opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 2. **Product B**: Eco-friendly bamboo toothbrush
 ...
 ```
-### Conclusion

-The OpenSearch MCP Server represents a significant advancement in how AI agents can interact with your search and analytics data.
-By providing a standardized interface, it eliminates the need for custom integration code and allows for faster, more secure deployment of Agentic search and analytics applications.
-Key benefits include:

-* **Unified Data Platform Integration**: OpenSearch provides native capabilities for AI agents to seamlessly perform search, analytics and vector store capabilities.
-* **Streamlined Infrastructure**: Built directly into OpenSearch, eliminating separate MCP server deployment, hosting, and maintenance requirements.
-* **Enterprise-Grade Security**: Integrated authentication through OpenSearch security; Consistent access control mechanisms.
-* **Enhanced Development Efficiency**: Standard interface across all tools; Elimination of custom integration code.
-* **Framework Flexibility**: Compatible with leading AI frameworks like LangChain, Bedrock etc.

-While currently experimental, the MCP Server in OpenSearch 3.0 lays the groundwork for more sophisticated AI agent interactions with your valuable search data.

-## Section 1.2: Standalone OpenSearch MCP server
+### Section 1.2: Standalone OpenSearch MCP server

-Built-in MCP server in OpenSearch, described in section 1.1, is only available from version 3.0.
-To use MCP with older versions, you can run the Standalone MCP Server outside OpenSearch cluster.
+The built-in MCP server in OpenSearch, described in section 1.1, is only available starting with version 3.0.
+To use MCP with older versions, you can run the standalone MCP server outside the OpenSearch cluster.

-The standalone architecture follows a simple flow: the agent triggers a tool call, which is forwarded to the OpenSearch MCP server.
-The server then performs REST calls to the OpenSearch cluster, retrieves the required data, formats it, and returns the result back to the client.
+The standalone architecture uses a straightforward flow:

+1. The agent initiates a tool call.

+1. The call is forwarded to the standalone MCP server.

+1. The MCP server makes REST requests to the OpenSearch cluster, retrieves the necessary data, formats the response, and returns it to the agent.

+The flow is shown in the following illustration.

 ![Standalone MCP Server Architecture](/assets/media/blog-images/2025-05-05-Introducing-MCP-in-OpenSearch/standalone-mcp-architecture.png){: .img-fluid}

-This new Standalone MCP Server will be officially released soon.
-But you can test the demo version [here](https://github.com/rithin-pullela-aws/opensearch-mcp-server)

-You can find more details about the Standalone OpenSearch MCP server in the [RFC](https://github.com/opensearch-project/ml-commons/issues/3749)
+This new standalone MCP server will be officially released soon.
+But you can test the demo version [here](https://github.com/rithin-pullela-aws/opensearch-mcp-server).
+For more information about the standalone OpenSearch MCP server, see the [RFC](https://github.com/opensearch-project/ml-commons/issues/3749).

-Key Benefits of the Standalone Approach
+Key benefits of using a standalone server include:

-* Runs Independently: Operates as a separate process outside the OpenSearch cluster
+- **Independent operation**: Runs as a separate process outside the OpenSearch cluster.

-* Independent Release Cycle: Updates don't depend on OpenSearch releases
+- **Decoupled release cycle**: Can be updated independently of OpenSearch version releases.

-* Flexible Communication: Supports both SSE and stdio protocols
+- **Flexible communication**: Supports both SSE and `stdio` protocols for agent connectivity.

-* Simple Integration: Works with solutions like Claude Desktop which integrate with MCP servers
+- **Seamless integration**: Compatible with tools like Claude Desktop that connect to MCP servers.

-* Broad Version Compatibility: Works with various OpenSearch versions through REST API calls
+- **Broad version support**: Interacts with multiple OpenSearch versions through REST API calls.

-### Quick Start Guide:

-#### Installation
+#### Quickstart

+To set up the standalone MCP server in OpenSearch, follow these steps.

+**Step 1: Install the demo PyPI package**

 Install our demo PyPI package (official release coming soon):